 1. If two or more persons shall meet to do an unlawful act, upon a common cause of quarrel, and make advances toward it, they commit a rout, and are guilty of a misdemeanor.

 2. If two or more persons shall actually do an unlawful act of violence, either with or without a common cause of quarrel or even do a lawful act, in a violent, tumultuous and illegal manner, they commit a riot, and are guilty of a misdemeanor.

-The recent “Occupy” movement has increased police vigilance of potential riots.
-In the fray of a riot, it’s not uncommon for peaceful protesters to be wrongly arrested.
-But an experienced Nevada criminal defense attorney may be able to get their charges dismissed so their records remain clean.
+In the fray of a riot, it is not uncommon for peaceful protesters to be wrongly arrested.
+Though an experienced Nevada criminal defense attorney may be able to get the charges dismissed.

 In this article, our Las Vegas criminal defense attorneys summarize the Nevada crimes of “routing” and “rioting” under NRS 203.070.
 Scroll down to learn the law, defenses, and punishments.

 1. What is the definition of routing and rioting under NRS 203.070?